danielmwatkins/calval_tgrs/README.md

 # Calibrating the tracking module
+1. Identification of thresholds for geometric similarity measures.
+The script `rotation_test_floe_shapes.jl` computes the shape measures and the similarity measures for floes rotated by -45 to 45 degrees.
+CSV files for the rotations are saved in the `data/rotation_test` folder.

 The calibration and initial validation of the tracking module is carried out using the floes in the validation dataset.
 We need to understand how the tracking performance is affected by uncertainty in the floe boundary.
 For this reason we need to take the set of tracked floes, and select floes based on the confidence in the boundary.
 - Fully clear sky floes: Floe and its boundary (dilation by 2 pixels) contains no (or less than x%) pixels flagged as cloudy by the IFT cloud mask
 - Partially obscured floes: Floe and its boundary have cloud fraction between (min, max).